Susan Dey: Personal life

 During the production of The Partridge Family, Dey had romantic feelings for co-star David Cassidy.
 They eventually pursued a relationship when the show ended, but Cassidy broke it off as he did not share her feelings.
 In 1994, Cassidy disclosed details of his relationship with Dey in his autobiography C'mon, Get Happy ...
 Fear and Loathing on the Partridge Family Bus; he presumed this led to her severing contact with him.

 Dey was married to Leonard "Lenny" Hirshan from 1976 to 1981.
-They have one daughter, Sara, born in 1978.
+They have one daughter.
 Dey has been married to television producer Bernard Sofronski since 1988.

 She serves as a board member of the Rape Treatment Center at UCLA Medical Center, and co-narrated a documentary on campus rape with former L.A.
 Law co-star Corbin Bernsen.
-She suffered from the eating disorder anorexia during the run of The Partridge Family.
+She suffered from anorexia during the run of The Partridge Family.